Skip to navigation Skip to content

 Terry (42 years of age) lodged a claim for DSP and was assessed as requiring a JCA due to a hearing impairment.
 Terry has difficulty hearing conversations on the phone and would like to attend an office to be assessed in person.

-There are no Assessors located within 90 minutes of Terry’s home and as a result this request cannot be facilitated.
+There are no assessors located within 90 minutes of Terry’s home so this request cannot be facilitated.
 ASNAT contacts Terry’s nominee to discuss the possibility of a video conference appointment.

 Following this conversation a JCA appointment via video conference is scheduled for Terry and their nominee.
 Notification of the appointment is issued.